kncrabtree/che155/installation.md

 ```
 ll /mnt/c/Users
 ```
-and look for the folder that matches your username (mine is `Kyle`).
+and look for the folder that matches your username (mine is `leeping`).
 Then create the link with the command
 ```
-ln -s /mnt/c/Users/Kyle c
+ln -s /mnt/c/Users/leeping c
 ```
-replacing `Kyle` with the username on your system.
+replacing `leeping` with the username on your system.
 This will create a shortcut named `c`.
 Run the command `ll` to see that `c` points to the correct folder.

 *Note: if you store your files elsewhere, such as an external hard drive, the disk drives that are mounted are available by letter in the `mnt` folder (e.g., `/mnt/d`, `/mnt/e`, etc.).
 You may create additional links to other drives as needed.
 The syntax is `ln -s target/folder linkName`.*